Dracir/Dracir.github.io/_gamejams/2019-03-17-The-Legend-of-the-Chasse-Nite.md

 ---
 layout: gamejam-post
-title: The Legend of the Chasse-Nite
+title: "The Legend of the Chasse-Nite"
 salePitch:
 shortdescription: One of my first game jam as a full artist.
 thumbnail-img: assets/img/gamejams/TheLegendOfTheChasseNite-1.png